Amealky/MyPunch/README.md

-``Reupload project from 2018 : This project was recovered so don't take commits into accounts``

 # MyPunch App 🥊

 MyPunch App is the Android app of the global MyPunch project, it allow the user to record boxing session and saw chart and datas about performance like :